shaoweiwang2010/SE_course_docker/readme.md

 - Step 00 - Installing Docker
 - Step 01 - A simple Docker use case - Run an existing application
 - Step 02 - Playing with Docker - Containers and Images
-- Step 03 - How does Docker work?
+- Step 03 - Manually creating a docker image
-- Step 04 - Manually creating a docker image
+- Step 04 – Push image to docker hub

 ### Step 00 - Installing Docker